JDanielRC/Snakes/snakes/ARCHITECTURE.md

-# GoSnake
+# Snake

-Concurrent Snake Game in go, In this game we have two messages or conditions of winning or losing, We have the collision of snakes on us and therefore the ability to win by killing them all
+The game Snake controls a player in this case a snake whose objective is to collect the food that is on the board, as it collects these objectives it grows, increasing its score.
+We have enemies that can also collect the objectives, in order to beat player one.

+We have the same functionality of collision between players that would cause a game over.

+Likewise, player one could eliminate the enemy snakes.

+The game has conditions to win, being these when collecting all the food that is in the game or eliminating the enemy snakes.

 ## Architecture
 **Ebiten library**

-According to their [documentation](https://github.com/hajimehoshi/ebiten/): Ebiten is an open source game library for the Go programming language.
-Ebiten's simple API allows you to quickly and easily develop 2D games that can be deployed across multiple platforms.
+We used a 2D golang library called Ebiten for having easy methods for which we can developed this snake game, like being able to draw images in our screen at certain positions, drawing text in it and multiple 2D tools that can help with game development in golang.

 **Ebiten Game Design**

-Ebiten library's `ebiten.Game` interface makes game development in go very easy, there are three necessary methods that require implementation:
-* **Update**: This method is where you put the game logic, which will be updated each `Tick` (1/60th of a second).
-* **Draw**: Method to render the images in every frame.
+Ebiten uses a certain interface which works as the main structure in which your games is going to be based, which is Ebiten.Game, this implements three methods, which are:
+* **Update**: All actions that need to occur in your class happen here, like updating your player's position, life, or score.
+* **Draw**: This can render whatever you want into your screen, like image files.
-* **Layout**: Method that defines the overall game layout.
+* **Layout**: Self-explanatory, this defines the layout your game will have.

 ### Game Structure
 We organize the project into three main folders and the `main.go` file: